f-of-e/f-of-e-tools/README.md

 ```

 ## Acknowledgements
-This project is developed with support from a 2019 Technology-Enabled Learning Pilot (TELP) award in cooperation with Cambridge University Press.
+This project is developed with support from a 2019 Technology-Enabled Learning Pilot (TELP) award in cooperation with Cambridge University Press and by a 2017 Teaching and Learning Innovation Fund (TLIF) award from the Cambridge Center for Teaching and Learning.